bjspi/WhisperTyper/README.md

    3. Start the application using your Python interpreter:
        ```bash
+      # Optionally activate your virtual environment if you created one
+       source venv/bin/activate  # If you created a virtual environment

+      # Run the application
        python run.py
        ```
 4. Optionally, you can create an App-bundle for easier access and separated Permissions-management:
    1. You'd need to install pyinstaller via pip:
     ```bash
+    # If you are using a virtual environment, make sure it is activated
+    source venv/bin/activate

+    # Install pyinstaller globally or in your virtual environment
     pip install pyinstaller
     ```
    2. Then under directory deploy, `chmod +x deploy_mac.sh` and run the script.
 The app icons are already prepared as Iconset for Usage under MacOS, so you should not need to worry about any details creating the app bundle.